cslammy/lookuptables2/README.md

 Hence the creation about about 4K entries into the array.

-one application for this is lookup tables for devices like the AD9833 IC. the lookup table finds a 12 bit entry from a ADC and returns a frequency for the chip to send to its output.
+one application for this is lookup tables for devices like the AD9833 IC.
+The lookup table allows you to enter a 12 bit value from a ADC and get a return of a frequency for the chip to send to its output.